 Character Creation Guidelines

-The following steps elaborate and expand on character creation for Pathfinder Society characters.
-PC pg.
+Follow the standard steps PC pg.
 17, CRB pg.
 19Player Core page 17

 Core Rulebook page 19